tempo-eng/kanjivg-js/README.md

 # kanjivg-js

 TypeScript/React library for searching and animating kanji characters using the KanjiVG dataset.
-This library was forked from the python library [kanjiVG](https://github.com/KanjiVG/kanjivg) and built to support similar functionality in a webapp environment.
+This library was based off the python library [kanjiVG](https://github.com/KanjiVG/kanjivg), and built to support similar functionality in a webapp environment.

 A demo of the library can be found at: [https://kanji-companion.com/kanjivg_js](https://kanji-companion.com/kanjivg_js)